Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages

 argument to reference the slug:

-With that in mind, we can build pages/_slug.vue
+With that in mind, you can build pages/_slug.vue

 to take the incoming slug